Measuring the density of gasoline can give you a better understanding of the uses of gasoline for various purposes in different types of engines.

 A third way of calculating density of a gas uses the ideal gas law: PV = nRT, in which P is pressure, V is volume, n is the number of moles, R is the ideal gas constant and T is temperature of the gas.
 Rearranging this equation gives you nV = P/RT, in which the left-hand side is a ratio between n and V.

 Using this equation, you can calculate ratio between the number of moles of gas that are available in a quantity of gas and the volume.
 The number of moles can then be converted to mass using the atomic or molecular weight of the gas particles.
 Because this method is meant for gases, gasoline in liquid form will deviate much from the results of this equation.

 Weigh a graduated cylinder using a metric scale.
 Record this amount in grams.
 Fill the cylinder with 100 ml of gasoline and weigh it in grams with the scale.
 Subtract the mass of the cylinder from the mass of the cylinder when it contains gasoline.
 This is the mass of the gasoline.
 Divide this figure by the volume, 100 ml, to get the density.

-Use a hydrometer as an alternative.
+Use a hydrometer as a method of experimentally measuring density.
 A hydrometer is a device that uses the principle of Archimedes to measure specific gravity.
 This principle holds that an object floating in a liquid will displace a quantity of water that's equal to the weight of the object.
 A measured scale on the side of the hydrometer will provide the specific gravity of the liquid.